umbrellio/table_sync/docs/receiving.md

 ### Options:

-Most of the options can be set as a static value or as a process.
+Most of the options can be set as computed value or as a process.

 ```ruby
 option(value)